Mokotowska Street, Warsaw

-Mokotowska (ulica Mokotowska) is a street situated in the South Downtown (Śródmieście Południowe) district of Warsaw, Poland.
-Its combined length is 1.3 km and runs along the north–south axis, from Triple Cross Square to Armii Ludowej Avenue.
-Due to its historic appearance and many preserved tenements, the street's urban layout was inscribed in the Registry of Cultural Property in 1965.
+Mokotowska (ulica Mokotowska) is a street situated in the Southern Downtown (Śródmieście Południowe) of Warsaw, Poland.

+It is 1.3 km long and runs south from Triple Cross Square to Armii Ludowej Avenue.

+Due to its preserved prewar appearance, in 1965 the street was inscribed in the Registry of Polish Cultural Property.

 Etymology

 The name of the street is directly derived from the neighbourhood of Mokotów, to which it leads.
 The literal translation into English is 'Mokotów Street' or the 'Street to Mokotów', with the Polish feminine suffix -owska added to denote possession or relation.